Skip to content

 Why chained recording rules can introduce errors

-In chained setups, a downstream recording rule might run before its upstream dependency has completed writing data.
+In chained setups, a downstream recording rule may run before its upstream recording rule or E2M has finished writing data.
 This timing mismatch can cause the downstream rule to persist incomplete values, which are then used in the SLO.
 The result: inaccurate or misleading SLO evaluations.

 The solution: Apply an offset